Welcome to MarElla Honey Bees

 maintain quite a few honeybee colonies in Bay Area - mostly in Concord,

-(Contra Costa County, CA), Berkeley and Oakland (Alameda County, CA) and Benicia (Sonoma County, CA).
+(Contra Costa County, CA), Berkeley and Oakland (Alameda County, CA) and Benicia and Fairfield (Sonoma County, CA).

 We offer various products and services related to bees, such as: